-Why do we only eat Christmas puddings at Christmas?
+Why do we only eat Christmas pudding at Christmas?

-This pudding can be made and eaten straight away, the flavours will develop as it sits, but it’s still really nice on its first day.
-Tradition is to make them in November to eat on Christmas day, but who’s got time for that these days.
-We love this pud so much at our house, sometimes I make it, just because.
-After all, winter is the best time to eat a Christmas Pudding, not in the heat of our Aussie Summer.
+This pudding can be made and eaten straight away, however the flavours will develop further if left for a few months.
+Tradition is to make them in November to eat on Christmas day, but who’s got time for that these days?
+We love this pudding so much at our house, sometimes I make it just because I can.
+After all, winter is the best time to eat a warm Christmas Pudding, not in the heat of our Australian Summer.

-The puddings photographed above were steamed off in my steamer oven, which I love.
-I think I could probably fit 10 x 1-litre puddings in there at once.
-Before this oven, I use to make them one at a time in a steamer pot over the stove.
-The Thermomix is a great tool for steaming but my pudding dishes are too big to fit in the Varoma or the steamer basket.
+The puddings photographed above were steamed off in my oven.
+I think I could probably fit 10 x 1 litre puddings in there at once (on 2 shelves).
+Before I got this oven, I use to make them one at a time in a steamer pot over the stove.
+The Thermomix is also a great tool for steaming, but my pudding dishes are too big to fit in the Varoma or the steamer basket.
 Of course, you could make individual ones and use your TM Varoma.

-Here’s my recipe for a 1-litre mix.
-Times it by as many puddings you need to make.
-I made 5 x 1-litre puddings.
+Here’s my recipe for a 1 litre mix.
+Multiply it by as many puddings as you want to make.
+I made 5 x 1 litre puddings when writing this recipe.

 - 35 g glace cherries